 - Experience Old Dubai like our friends would, only the stuff you have to see and eat rather than a standard touristy checklist.

-- Savour popular local snacks, tangy Indian treats and succulent Iranian kebabs.
+- Savour popular local snacks, tangy Indian treats and indigenous Emirati dishes.

 - Meet a local resident guide who thrives on stories and passion, not commissions from the souk; never feel pressured to spend!

 - Ride the abra, Dubai’s oldest form of water transportation across the historic Creek.

 - Play SPINGO, our proprietary spice game that transforms the touristy souk into a fun, easy-to-play and immersive experience. (*not offered during Ramadan)

 Meet our friendly food tour guide at the historic Spice Souk & learn about the significance of the Al Ras neighbourhood.

 Fuel up with an Old Dubai nostalgic treat washed down with sweet milky tea in the back alleys of the souk.
 (G/D)

 Play a fun and educational round of Spicy Bingo through the aromatic alleys of the souk.
 (During Ramadan, SPINGO will be replaced with a quiz on the fruit of Ramadan – dates.)